-- 103. Post Office's operating rules require a Postmaster to submit the branch's accounts to Post Office at regular intervals.
+102. Post Office's operating rules require a Postmaster to submit the branch's accounts to Post Office at regular intervals.
 This is now all done online through Horizon.
 In submitting the accounts, the Postmaster must count all the cash and stock in the branch and compare it to the cash and stock holdings on Horizon which reflect the net effect of all transactions recorded by the Postmaster in a given period.
-Should the actual cash on hand be less than the cash position recorded in the accounts by the Postmaster, there will be a loss, which is frequently referred to as a 'shortfall'.
-If the opposite is true, there would be a surplus, which is frequently referred to as a 'gain'. - 104.
-When setting operating rules Post Office consciously balances the need for consistent practice across the network with respect for the autonomy of Postmasters to run their businesses as they see fit. - 104.1 A consistent approach is needed because it would be unworkable if each branch operated in its own way, conducting transactions as it saw fit and submitting accounts in a variety of formats.
-It would be very onerous for Post Office to interact and cooperate with a branch if each one did things differently.
-This would likely requiring Post Office to hire [hundreds?] more back-office staff to run the network.
-The cost would be massive and the Post Office business would likely not be sustainable in that scenario.
+Should the actual cash on hand be less than the cash position recorded in the accounts by the Postmaster, there will be a loss, which is referred to as a 'shortfall'.
+If the opposite is true, there will be a surplus, which is referred to as a 'gain'.

-15 I put to one side here the Claimant's allegations regarding defects in Horizon as these are not within the scope of the Common Issues Trial.
+&lt;sup>15 I do not take into account in what I say here the Claimant's allegations regarding defects in Horizon because I understand that these are not within the scope of the Common Issues Trial.

-- 104.2 The rules however cannot be too prescriptive as this may then put an undue burden on Postmasters.
+- 103. When setting operating rules Post Office consciously balances the need for consistent practice across the network with respect for the autonomy of Postmasters to run their businesses as they see fit. - 103.1 A consistent approach is needed because it would be unworkable if each branch operated in its own way, conducting transactions as it saw fit and submitting accounts in a variety of formats.
+It would be very onerous for Post Office to interact and cooperate with the branches if each one did things differently.
+This would likely require Post Office to hire [hundreds?] more back-office staff to run the network.
+The cost would be massive and the Post Office business would likely not be sustainable in that scenario. - 103.2 The rules however cannot be too prescriptive as this could put an undue burden on Postmasters.
 An operational change can cause more or less labour time to be needed in branch, which has a direct impact on a Postmaster's staffing costs (or their own time).
-A change that would require an extra hour of work each week for all 11,000 branches would be equivalent to the workload of around 300 full-time assistants. - 104.3 The rules need to be capable of being applied to branches of all sizes.
+A change that would require an extra hour of work each week for all 11,000 branches would be equivalent to the workload of around 300 full-time assistants. - 103.3 The rules need to be capable of being applied to branches of all sizes.
 What may be appropriate in a large branch may be unduly onerous in a small branch.
 The operating rules therefore reflect minimum required practice and Postmasters may decide to go further.
 A good example of this is whether Postmasters undertake more accounting checks than are required by Post Office.
 A small branch run by a single long-serving and experienced Postmaster who has no track record of shortfalls may be comfortable only doing a full set of cash and stock accounts at the end of each month.
-To do it more often would be time-consuming and costly, and be for little benefit.
-A larger branch with, say, 4assistants and 2customer serving positions which is suffering from repeated shortfalls may decide it necessary to do a full cash and stock count every day or week.
+To do it more often would be time-consuming and costly, for little corresponding benefit.
+A much larger branch with, say, 12 assistants and 10 customer serving positions, which is suffering from repeated shortfalls, may decide it necessary to do a full cash and stock count every day or week.
+Indeed in a larger branch it may be commercially viable to hire an assistant for the sole purpose of preparing the accounts.